 Conformability is the ability of tape to fit snugly or make essentially complete contact with a curved or rough surface and/or of an irregularly shaped object without creasing or folding.

 Crepe is paper with crinkled or puckered textures.
 This allows the paper to stretch or elongate.
 Crepe masking tape is useful because it curves and conforms to irregular surfaces better than flat paper.

 Die-cutting is a process by which any shape, pattern or design can be cut out of various pressure-sensitive tapes, utilizing customer-made dies.

 Electroplating is a process where electrochemical reaction is used to put a fine metallic coating on an object.
 Electroplating has important uses in the automotive industry for chrome plating and in the electronics industry for optics and sensors.

-Flatback Paper tapes are used for packaging, box sealing, splicing or temporary holding.
+Flatback Paper tapes are used for packaging, box sealing, splicing, and temporary holding.
 They are more heavy-duty than basic masking tapes.

-Flexographic A system of printing on a rotary press empolying water-based ink, used especially for printing on plastic, paper or cardboard.
+Flexographic A system of printing on a rotary press employing water-based ink.
+It’s used especially for printing on plastic, paper or cardboard.

 Hot Melt (rubber adhesive) is a pressure sensitive adhesive applied to the backing in a hot molten form, that cools to form a conventional sensitive adhesive.